+For rapid identification of a specimen, almost any mounting medium can be used with a good refractive index and protected by a cover-slip.
 For permanent museum preparations, it is important that an archival quality mountant is used.
-There are many slide mounting media available, as listed in Brown (1997).
-After much experience of mountant deterioration (as mentioned below) we suggest that the best choices for permanent preparations are Canada balsam and Euparal, because of their proven long-term performance.
-Canada balsam is used for Hemiptera, Thysanoptera (Mound & Pitkin, 1972), Phthiraptera (Palma, 1978), Psocoptera, Trichoptera, (Mosely, 1943), and small Hymenoptera whole mounts (Noyes, 1982) and is manufactured from the resin of the conifer Abies balsamea, which is usually thinned with xylene.
+There are many slide mounting media available, as listed in Brown (1997) and after much experience of mountant deterioration (as mentioned below) we suggest that the best choices for permanent preparations are Canada balsam and Euparal, because of their proven long-term performance.
+Canada balsam is used for Hemiptera, Thysanoptera, Phthiraptera, Psocoptera and small Hymenoptera whole mounts and is manufactured from the resin of the conifer Abies balsamea which is usually thinned with xylene.
 Canada balsam is known to be stable for over 150 years.
-Euparal, as devised by G. Gilson of Louvain, Belgium, is manufactured by ASCO Laboratories, Manchester and is used for Diptera whole mounts and Lepidoptera genitalia mounts, none of which have exhibited deterioration in over 50 years.
-Euparal is reportedly a recipe of Eucalyptus oil, methyl salicylate, camsal, sandarac and paraldehyde but the recipe is a trade secret.
-Euparal has a contrasting refractive index of 1.48 when dry and so is more suitable for bright field microscopy.
-Methods for Lepidoptera genitalia preparation using Euparal are described by Robinson (1976) and Pitkin (1986).
+The refractive index of Canada balsam (1.48 when still wet and 1.52 after the Xylene has evaporated) is similar to insect cuticle so if you use Canada balsam, phase contrast microscopes can be used to successfully study the fine details of insect cuticular features.
+Euparal is used for Hemipteran and Dipteran whole mounts and Lepidopteran genitalia permanent collections and have not exhibited any deterioration in over 50 years.
+Euparal is reportedly a recipe of Eucalyptus oil, methyl salicylate, camsal, sandarac and paraldehyde but is now a trade secret.

+Euparal has a contrasting refractive index (1.48) to insect cuticle and so is more suitable for bright field microscopy.